 Lower Spine Pain Explained

-Each facet joint has a capsule which contains joint fluid keeping it healthy.
+Each facet joint has a capsule that contains joint fluid keeping it healthy.
 Inflammation can cause a buildup of inflammatory synovial fluid in these joints making pain symptoms worse.
-Additional supporting structures include muscles, tendons and ligaments and fascia and they can be affected as well.
+Additional supporting structures include muscles, tendons and ligaments and fascia, and they can be affected as well.

 What is the Best Treatment for Arthritis in Lower Back?